JimmyMcBride/test-knex-graphql/README.md

-# How To Create A Knex/Graphql Back End
+# How To Create A Knex / Graphql Back End

 ## With Node and Express